Pratchaya-jamp/my-portfolio/README.md

 - GitHub Desktop (for update your code process)
 Outcome: A professional online presence to attract clients/employers.

-**Handbook:**
+**Handbook**
-*VS Code:*
+VS Code:
-* install "Live Server" Extendsion.
+- install "Live Server" Extendsion.
-* Right-Click in HTML Workspace with "Open with Live Server" to show your website.
+- Right-Click in HTML Workspace with "Open with Live Server" to show your website.

-*GitHub:*
+GitHub:
-* Register your GitHub Account on https://github.com/signup
+- Register your GitHub Account on https://github.com/signup
-* Download GitHub Desktop on your PC with https://desktop.github.com/download/
+- Download GitHub Desktop on your PC with https://desktop.github.com/download/
-* After Installed GitHub Desktop, Now clone Repository with this link "https://github.com/Pratchaya-jamp/my-portfolio.git" and select branch "Assignment"
+- After Installed GitHub Desktop, Now clone Repository with this link "https://github.com/Pratchaya-jamp/my-portfolio.git" and select branch "Assignment"
   ** DO NOT SELECT "MAIN" BRANCH **

-*HTML:*
+HTML:
-* Open Project from your directory that you've cloned from GitHub Desktop
+- Open Project from your directory that you've cloned from GitHub Desktop
-* After you finish for your period just commit your code from GitHub Desktop and push them to your branch before closed VS Code.
+- After you finish for your period just commit your code from GitHub Desktop and push them to your branch before closed VS Code.

-* (When you saved your code (CTRL+S) GitHub Desktop will saved change code from your workspace)
+(When you saved your code (CTRL+S) GitHub Desktop will saved change code from your workspace)